 Gum recontouring can bring out the beauty in your smile that you didn’t even know was there.
 A flawed gum line, or gummy smile, can give the impression of dental flaws, even with perfect teeth.
-Dr. LeSueur, Dr. Glenn LeSueur, and Dr. Dodaro can recontour your gums, revealing the natural beauty of your teeth and smile.
-Our soft tissue laser is a subtle but powerful tool that is used for gum recontouring procedure that is quick, easy, and virtually no downtime.
+Dr. Glenn LeSueur and Dr. Charles Dodaro can recontour your gums, revealing the natural beauty of your teeth and smile.
+Our soft tissue laser is a subtle but powerful tool that is used for gum recontouring procedures that is quick, easy, and virtually no downtime.

 What Is Gum Recontouring?